gmag11/Paperless_ngx_uploader/README.md

 ## How it works

-1. From any app that supports sharing (PDF viewer, gallery, file manager), share a document and choose “Paperless‑NGX Android Uploader”.
+1. From any app that supports sharing (PDF viewer, gallery, file manager), share one or more documents and choose "Paperless‑NGX Android Uploader".
 2. On first use, configure the server URL, username and password; the app stores them securely.
 3. The app tests the connection and downloads available tags from your Paperless‑NGX server.
 4. Select any default tags you want to apply.
-5. The app uploads the shared file with the selected tags and shows the result.
+5. The app uploads all shared files with the selected tags and shows the result.

 Notes:

-- Only one file per share action is supported.
+- Multiple files can be uploaded in a single share action.
 - Tag configuration is optional.
 You can upload without changing tags and set them later if needed.

 ## Requirements